 While chicken is cooking, heat oil over a medium high heat, in a large skillet.
 Fill the skillet to a depth of about 3/4 inch.
 Fry the chopped potatoes and unpeeled cloves of garlic in two batches, for about 6 minutes per batch, or until they crisp up and take on some color.
 Using a slotted spoon, lift potatoes from the oil and drain on paper towels.
 Season with salt.
 Fry second batch and repeat.

 After the chicken has cooked for an hour, lift it from the pot and spoon in the potatoes and garlic.
 Return the chicken to the pot, placing it on top of the potatoes for the remainder of the cooking time, about 30 minutes.
 The chicken should be almost falling off the bone and the potatoes should be soaked in the cooking liquid.
 Drizzle with the juice from the remaining half of the lemon.
 Check for seasoning.
 You may need more salt and pepper.

-Note: I served this with roasted carrots.
-Prepare your carrots and place in and oiled pan.
+I served this with roasted carrots.
+Prepare your carrots and place in an oiled pan.
 Drizzle with olive oil.
 Season with salt and rosemary.
 Bake in a 400 degree oven for about 30 minutes.
 Turn about the halfway point so they get golden on all sides.
 Cook until fork tender.
 These are delicious!

 Thank you (Yottam Ottolenghi and Sami Tamimi, Jerusalem)

 Keywords: sofrito chicken, sofrito chicken recipe, chicken sofrito, sofrito with chicken